 Pair Draw

 This activity explores the difference between working alone and collaborating, highlighting the unique synergies that emerge when two people create a single image together.
-In this variant, participants first draw a concept individually, then join a partner to co-create a new drawing—making the benefits of teamwork and communication tangible.
+Participants first draw a concept individually, then join a partner to co-create a new drawing — making the benefits of teamwork and communication tangible.

 Rationale